Neats29/neats29.github.io/source/start-here/index.md

 - I was born in Iran 🇮🇷, we later moved to London when I was 10

-- I studied Pharmaceutical Science at University, but I changed careers in 2015 by learning to code at [Founders & Coders](https://www.foundersandcoders.com/)
+- I studied Pharmaceutical Science at university, but I changed careers in 2015 by learning to code at [Founders & Coders](https://www.foundersandcoders.com/) – the most life altering decision of my life!

 <!-- - My favourite thinkers are:
   - [Naval](https://twitter.com/Naval),